Skip to content

 Introduction

 The difficulty of sharing GIS resources is a barrier to good decision making because it limits who will be able to benefit from the insights of geospatial data.
 One strategy for overcoming this barrier is to make GIS resources available as web services.
-Instead of accessing data directly, a web service makes data available over the internet.
+Instead of accessing data directly, a web service makes data available over the network.
 Instead of analyzing data on a local machine, a web service enables analysis to run on a remote server.
 Instead of using a single complex GIS application, web services enable the creation of multiple web apps tailored to individual workflows.

 There are several different technologies for turning GIS resources into web services.
 This workshop will address how those services are created in Esri’s ArcGIS system.
 The focus will be on clarifying ambiguity in the terms used throughout the ArcGIS system and differentiating between separate components that are often incorrectly referred to interchangeably.